Marilyn Hare: Career

 Following her film years, Hare transitioned into television and radio.
 She co-hosted the senior-talent program You’re Never Too Old on KNXT and KLAC with Harry Koplan beginning in 1953.

-In 1954, she began hosting True to Life Theater on Channel 13 (KCOP), a homemaking and entertainment series, often being praised as “a personality as friendly as Miss America and as natural as your next-door neighbor.”
+In 1954, she began hosting True to Life Theater on Channel 13 (KCOP), a homemaking and entertainment series.
+For her work on the show, it was said she had “a personality as friendly as Miss America" and was "as natural as your next-door neighbor.”

 By 1960, Hare remained a familiar local television personality.
 She appeared at the Women's Division of the Democratic State Central Committee's “Tea Time With Marilyn Hare” program in Long Beach, honoring civic leadership among women.
 She also had small roles on television series such as The Wild Wild West and My Three Sons.

 Personal life

-Hare was married to director Joe Parker and they had a son together, Stephen.
+Hare was married to director Joe Parker and they had two sons and a daughter together, Stephen, Christopher & Germaine Miles.

 Death

 Hare died on October 9, 1981, in Encino, California, aged 58.
 She was buried in Forest Lawn Memorial Park, Glendale, California.